jeromefroe/dotfiles/install.md

   9. Git

-      Run the following commands to set global Git configuration options:
+      Run the following commands to set global Git configuration options.
+The first set the default email and name for commits and the third ensures that when one runs `git push`, `git` will assume that the user is pushing the current branch.

       ```bash
       git config --global user.email "email@example.com"